 Understanding the different colour designations

-Before returning to the UK, travellers will need to take a pre-departure PCR Covid test at their travel destination.
-On their return, passengers will then need to take another PCR Covid test on or before Day 2 of their arrival back into England.
-They will also need to complete an online Passenger Locator form within 48 hours of their return flight.
+No more than 72 hours before returning to the UK, travellers will need to take a pre-departure Covid test at their travel destination.
+They will also need to complete an online Passenger Locator form within 48 hours of the flight.
+On their return, passengers will then need to take a PCR Covid test on or before Day 2 of their arrival back into England.
 There are then no further requirements regards quarantine or Covid testing.

 Travellers returning from a destination designated as Red will need to follow the same guidelines as for destinations listed as Green or Amber.
 However, on returning to the UK, travellers will need to isolate at a government mandated quarantine hotel for 10 days, at a cost of £1750 per person, as well as taking PCR Covid tests on Days 2 & 8.